j4gwire/Win-SMB-Cracker/README.md

 **DISCLAIMER: FOR EDUCATIONAL USE ONLY**

-A Windows batch script for testing SMB authentication strength through password cracking simulations.
+A Windows batch script for testing SMB authentication strength through password cracking.

 ## Legal Warning
 - Use only on systems you own or have explicit written permission to test